When Can You Find Out the Sex of Your Baby?

 But, Yukhayev warns pregnant women about using this test if they want the most accurate gender test.

 "The at-home gender reveal kits are tricky because they claim to use the same technology as the NIPT to look for gender, but they are run in unaccredited labs," says Yukhayev.
 There is also a chance for contamination as the sample is obtained by the pregnant person instead of by a trained lab technician or nurse.

 He says there is only a small amount of blood drawn for the test, which can lead to an inconclusive result.
 These results could also be inaccurate if there is contamination with DNA from someone else in your home.
 While contamination could occur in a formal lab setting as well, it is likely less common due to strict procedure controls.

 "The study that they cite as showing 99.9% accuracy is an industry-sponsored trial and in all of their patients, blood was drawn as opposed to a simple finger prick which is actually advertised with their product," Yukhayev points out.

 Yukhayev says the clinic-based blood test and ultrasound scans are the most accurate ways to find out if you're having a baby boy or baby girl.

 If you are considering an at-home test, talk to your healthcare provider to get their opinion about whether you should use it to determine your baby's sex.

+There is a home test some people do the baking soda test.
+This test involves combining a pregnant person’s urine with baking soda to see if it fizzes.
 If the urine fizzes, then a woman is preparing for a baby boy.
-According to the old wives' tale, a baby girl is on the way if the urine does not fizzle.
+According to the old wives' tale, a baby girl is on the way if the urine does not fizz.

 Was this article helpful?